vertigoala/profile-hub/README.md

 Authentication is controlled via CAS URL pattern matching (see below for the patterns).

 #### Secured URL Patterns

+Due to limitations of the ala-cas-client library used to intercept HTTP requests and redirect where necessary to the login page, we cannot use true RESTful URL patterns and rely on the HTTP verb.
+Therefore, create, update and delete URLs all end with the verb.
+If in future the ala-cas-client library is updated to handle the HTTP verb, these URLs can simply be modified to remove the verb: no other changes should be necessary.
+All URLs are mapped with the appropriate HTTP verb as well as having the verb in the URL itself.

+See [URLMappings.groovy](https://github.com/AtlasOfLivingAustralia/profile-hub/blob/master/grails-app/conf/UrlMappings.groovy) for URL patterns.

+This is the URL pattern matching regex list to be used for CAS authentication in the profile hub:

 ```
 /.*/update.*, /.*/create.*, /.*/delete.*, /user/.*, /audit/.*, /admin/*
 ```